 The next step in storytelling is conceptualization.
-You need to determine the best possible way to present your promotional video content.
-Here is when the art of storyboarding comes in.
+You need to determine the best possible way to present your story in the video form.

-Keep in mind that the most exceptional stories captivate the viewers, teach them something new, and shift their perspective.
+Keep in mind that the most exceptional stories captivate viewers, teach them something new, and shift their perspective.
 But even if your story doesn’t sound that exciting, it can always be presented in an unexpected way.
-An experience storyboard artist can help you with that.
+An experienced video production partner can help you with that.

 A video’s tone is its character or attitude.
-When marketing a new product, several videos can say the same thing but using different tones, moods, or emotions, which will alter their message.
+When marketing a new product, several videos can say the same thing but using different tones, which can alter how your message is perceived by the audience.

-In order to determine the most appropriate tone for your video, it could help to hire a scriptwriter to draft several scripts.
-Then, try to go out into the field and ask your target audience or at least people close to it to share their opinions.
+In order to determine the most appropriate tone for your video, it could also help to hire a scriptwriter to draft several scripts.
+By comparing them side by side, you will get a better idea of what feels right for your specific startup.

-Effective videos last less than two minutes.
-The first 30 seconds are dedicated to driving the message, while the rest of the video elaborates information on the company or product- reminding the viewer why it should be relevant to them.
+That’s why the industry standard for explainer videos is 2 minutes.
+The first 30 seconds are dedicated to attract the audience, while the rest of the video gets into the details about the company or product.

 Take the Exploding Kittens for example.
 Arguably the most ridicules card game ever created, Exploding Kittens has raised almost $9 Million through crowdfunding on Kickstarter – 87,825% of their initial goal.